ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 1. Move rule outputs to sub-directories.
 1. Make sure all rules write to a log if possible.
 1. Converted all rule inputs to snakemake rule variables.
+1. Create and document a `create_profile.sh` script.

+## Continuous Integration

+1. Re-rename tutorial action to pipeline, and add different jobs for different profiles:

+    - Tutorial
+    - Controls

 ## Output